-- Projects involving humans will be considered, but must conform to the strict guidelines imposed by Vanier's Research Ethics Board (REB), and must receive REB approval before proceeding.
-Guidelines for obtaining approval are found on the REB site.
+- Projects involving humans will be considered, but must conform to the strict guidelines imposed by Vanier College’s Research Ethics Board (REB) and must receive REB approval before proceeding.

 - All information and materials that have been taken from other sources must be credited.

 For more information about the Science Fair, visit the ExpoScience website.